Artezaru/pysdic/docs/source/api_documentation/point_cloud.rst

 Accessing PointCloud attributes
 -------------------------------------------

-The public attributes of a PointCloud object can be accessed using the following properties:
+The public attributes of a :class:`PointCloud` object can be accessed using the following properties:

 .. autosummary::
    :toctree: ../generated/